Menu toggle

 Accuplacer Exam Information

 Students admitted to an Massachusetts Maritime Academy degree program are required to take the Accuplacer examination administered through the Maritime testing system, regardless of whether they have taken the examination elsewhere.
 This online assessment and placement tool is used by the Academy to place incoming students in courses appropriate for their level of academic preparedness in mathematics and writing.
-At Massachusetts Maritime Academy, students complete three tests: Advanced Algebra and Functions, Reading Comprehension, and WritePlacer.
-Students typically take between 1 ½ and 3 hours to complete the tests.
+At Massachusetts Maritime Academy, students complete two tests: Advanced Algebra and Functions and WritePlacer.
+Students typically take between 1 ½ and 3 hours to complete these tests.

 Students with learning differences who require accommodations must contact adacompliance@maritime.edu to verify eligibility well in advance of taking the exam.